Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 Within the wallaby’s enclosure should be a shelter for the animal to escape the elements and the stressors of everyday life.
 This nest box can be filled with material such as straw for the wallaby’s comfort

 To prevent infection and contamination from rodents and other pests, droppings and food scraps should be removed routinely.
-This can be accomplished with the use of a of rake daily .
+This can be accomplished with the use of a daily rake .
 Food should be offered most often in a suspended feeding trough, rack, or hopper to prevent infection .

 Food and Feeding for the Captive Wallaby